oracle/accelerated-data-science/docs/source/user_guide/apachespark/dataflow.rst

 Running your Spark Application on OCI Data Flow
 ===============================================

-Submit your code to DataFlow for workloads that require larger resources.
+Submit your code to Data Flow for workloads that require larger resources.

 Notebook Extension
 ==================